Uyadav207/CyberGPT/README.md

 ## 🌟 Overview

-DenkMinds is an enterprise-grade cybersecurity assessment platform that leverages artificial intelligence to provide comprehensive security analysis, vulnerability detection, and actionable insights.
-Built with modern web technologies and integrated with industry-leading security tools, DenkMinds helps security professionals, developers, and organizations identify and mitigate security risks efficiently.
+CyberGPT is an enterprise-grade cybersecurity assessment platform that leverages artificial intelligence to provide comprehensive security analysis, vulnerability detection, and actionable insights.
+Built with modern web technologies and integrated with industry-leading security tools, CyberGPT helps security professionals, developers, and organizations identify and mitigate security risks efficiently.

 ### 🎯 **Mission**
 To democratize cybersecurity by making advanced security assessment tools accessible, intelligent, and actionable through AI-powered automation.